 Kaya Herstad-Carney 13:33

-Yes, the Avenue Q song is what we do with a BA in English.
+Yes, the Avenue Q song ‘What We Do With A BA In English’.
 There’s a lot of things like that.
 But yeah, well you were saying me there’s a really good quote by a physicist and philosopher Niels Bohr, I don’t know if you’ve come across that “Education isn’t magic.
 Education is the wisdom wrung from failure”.
 And I think it’s a kind of, yeah, if you get it right, then you save yourself a lot of years of making mistakes.

 Line Hilton 14:00

 Yeah, I can’t find the quote.
 But I’m pretty sure it came from Karate Kid.
-Which mentor said something like, stupid people never learn intelligent people learn from their mistakes and wise people learn from others.
+Which it the mentor said something like, “Stupid people never learn, intelligent people learn from their mistakes and wise people learn from others”.
 And it’s kind of not that similar.
-I mean, yeah, learn that idea of wisdom.
+I mean, yeah, it’s similar in that idea of wisdom.
 Yeah, yeah.
 So I’d like to dig in a little deeper into your teaching evolution.
 So you obviously you’ve got thrown in at the deep end.
-And then found you actually had a taste throat, which was cool.
+And then found you actually had a taste for it, which was cool.
 And there are people who sometimes will start going and teaching and realising that they hate it.
-And you know, that does happen the other way around, too.
-But I just wondered, what would what do you feel you’ve had that equipped you for teaching to that point.
+And you know, that does that happens the other way around too.
+But I just wondered, what would, what do you feel you’ve had that equipped you for teaching to that point.
 And what do you feel that you didn’t have and what did you go and do to go on and correct that.

 Kaya Herstad-Carney 15:02

 Line Hilton 20:15

 From a pedagogical point of view, how did you develop your skills and your knowledge?
-Or they started, you said you had the SLS training?
+You started, you said you had the SLS training?

 Kaya Herstad-Carney 20:26